Bairoflus/Proyecto-Videojuego/videogame/documentation/GDD.md

 ### 6.1 Style Attributes

-* Floor 1: Natural ambiance
+- Floor 1: Nature sounds
-* Floor 2: Industrial noise
+- Floor 2: Industrial ambiance
-* Floor 3: Digital/sci-fi
+- Floor 3: Sci-fi tones
-* Battle music: Intense per floor
-* Boss music: Dramatic with unique motifs
+- Boss: Thematic variations

 ### 6.2 Sounds Needed

-* Footsteps (terrain-based)
-* Attack/damage sounds
-* Object pickups
-* Status effects (burn, poison, bleed)
-* Boss attack audio
+- Footsteps (terrain based), Combat SFX, UI, Environmental sounds

 ### 6.3 Music Needed

-* Base theme
-* Floor 1, 2, 3 themes
-* Boss themes (at least 3 variations)
-* Ending theme
+- Themes for base + each floor + bosses + ending

 ---

 ## 7. Background and Style

-A temporal fracture scattered eras across one world.
-You are a lone fighter traveling across time to stabilize it.
-The game's visuals reflect the era progression, while the soundtrack evolves from organic to digital.
-The story unfolds subtly through enemy design and world transitions.
+The game world is fractured by time.
+The player, a lone warrior, must traverse divergent eras to stabilize the timeline.
+Progression is felt through environment, enemy types, and evolving music.
+Storytelling is embedded in the setting and design, not explicit narrative.

 ---